 Other benefits accrue from using this on-line battery management.
 Equalisation prevents unnoticed overcharging of individual batteries with gassing, dry-out or thermal runaway.
 It equally prevents unnoticed undercharging leading to sulphation and capacity loss.
 These problems can be spotted early through associated increases in impedance and temperature.

 Equalising, by keeping all batteries within their ideal voltage window, can extend battery service life by up to 30%.
-Maintenance is also made easier as remote monitoring supplies a constant stream of real time data and battery history at all times, without the need to visit the UPS or disconnect any batteries.
+Maintenance is also made easier as remote monitoring supplies a constant stream of real time data and battery history at all times, without the need to visit the uninterruptible power supplies or disconnect any batteries.

 Battery life can also be optimised by carefully keeping the battery installation’s ambient conditions and operating temperature close to the manufacturer’s recommendation – usually around 20°C. Excessive temperatures will reduce battery operating life, and in extreme cases, cause irrecoverable damage due to thermal runaway.
 Low temperatures will have little effect on battery life, but will reduce performance.